UPPMAX/jobstats/README.md

 Note that not all jobs will produce jobstats files, particularly if the job was cancelled or ran for less than 5 minutes.
 Also, if a job booked nodes inefficiently by not using nodes it asked for, jobstats files will not be available for the booked but unused nodes.
-In this case the plot will contain a blank panel for each such node together with the message 'node booked but unused'.
+For each such node the plot will show a blank panel containing the message 'node booked but unused'.

 Modes of jobstats discovery
 ===========================